-A TMG has been formed comprising the Chief Investigator, other lead investigators (clinical and non-clinical) and members of the MRC Clinical Trials Unit (CTU) OCTOPUS Team, PPI contributors and a representative of the funder, UK MS Society.
+A TMG has been formed comprising the Chief Investigator, other Lead Investigators (clinical and nonclinical) and members of the MRC Clinical Trials Unit (CTU) OCTOPUS Team, PPI contributors and a representative of the funder, UK MS Society.
 The membership of the TMG may be expanded if other groups of trialists wish to participate.
 It will also be amended during the trial if other circumstances require e.g. retirement.

-The Trial Management Team (TMT) will perform the day-to-day management of the trial.
+The Trial Management Team (TMT) will perform the day-to-day management of the trial, working with the country coordinating centres where relevant.
 The TMG will be responsible for the operational oversight and management of the trial.
 A TMG will meet by teleconference approximately monthly and in person if needed.
 The full details can be found in the TMG Charter.

-The TMG has a number of TMG sub-groups, each comprising of specific members of the TMG, MRC CTU at UCL, field experts and other OCTOPUS clinicians and site staff.
-The groups are all chaired by TMG members and report directly into the TMG.
+The TMG has a number of TMG sub-groups, each comprising of specific members of the TMG, MRC CTU at UCL, country coordinating centres, field experts and other OCTOPUS clinicians and site staff.
+The groups report directly into the TMG.

 - The Recruitment and Retention Group provide expert oversight of recruitment and retention.
-This includes set-up and oversight of the MS Register and input from MS Society PPI forums where required. - The MRI Group coordinates the collection, assessment and storage of MRI scans by UCL Queen Square Institute of Neurology, MS Unit. - The Treatment Advisory Committee (TAC) are responsible for recommending treatments and related dosing to enter the OCTOPUS. - The Statistical Group co-ordinates the statistical input and analysis for the trial. - The Biofluids and Biomarker Group inputs and provides expert oversight of relevant translational aspects of the trial, associated sub-studies and future projects.
+This includes set-up and oversight of the UK MS Register, communication coordination and input from MS Society PPI forums where required. - The MRI Group coordinates the collection, assessment and storage of MRI scans by UCL Queen Square Institute of Neurology, MS Unit. - The Treatment Advisory Committee (TAC) are responsible for recommending treatments and related dosing to enter the OCTOPUS. - The Statistical Group co-ordinates the statistical input and analysis for the trial. - The Biofluids and Biomarker Group inputs and provides expert oversight of relevant translational aspects of the trial, associated sub-studies and future projects. - PLATYPUS country coordinating centre are responsible for set up and coordination of sites in Australia and work with the TMT on day to day management of the trial.